vishalbakshi/gtfsapi/database_queries/README.md

 ## Installation

-If you're not familiar with node, you can use the SQL files with whatever local server you have running.
+If you're not familiar with node, you can use the SQL files with whatever local server you have running:

+<a href="https://github.com/vishalbakshi/gtfsapi/blob/version2/database_queries/createTables.sql">`createTables.sql`</a>: Contains queries to create new tables (if they don't already exist)

+<a href="https://github.com/vishalbakshi/gtfsapi/blob/version2/database_queries/loadData.sql">`loadData.sql`</a>: Contains queries to load data from the gtfs folder into your tables.

 Otherwise, since the files in this folder require the `database.js` script, `dotenv` package and `mysql` package so please download the full repo, and `npm install`.
 I've used the latest version of node (11.3.0).